Family business: Korean grandparents demand more for child care

 "You've left your child with someone else, it's only being responsible to pay some compensation," said Ock, who picks up her grandson from his morning daycare and looks after him until his mother retrieves him in the evenings.

-Childcare classes for the elderly, rare before 2013, have cropped up at public health centres.
+Childcare classes for the elderly, rare before 2013, have cropped up at public health centers.
 They typically teach the resuscitation technique CPR, infant massage, feeding and playing with children.

 "They're very eager to learn modern-day childcare because so much has changed from their time, and they don't want to be looked down on by their children," said Song Geum-re, who lectures at childcare classes for the elderly.